self-mastery

 See yourself succeed.
 See yourself own the fight—calm, controlled, inevitable.
 The outcome is not in question.
 The mind accepts only victory.
 Then repeat.
 Again.
 And again.
 Each repetition etches authority into the nervous system.

 This is not violence for ego.
-This is conditioning for survival.
-This is mastery without overtraining.

 The spiritual warrior understands this truth: the body is trained in the gym, but the outcome is decided in the mind.
 Muscles execute, but consciousness commands.
 When visualization is combined with real-world training, the warrior becomes dangerous not because he is reckless—but because he is prepared.